joblib/threadpoolctl/README.md

 oversubscription issues.

 > **Important:** In its current state, `threadpoolctl` is only designed for
-> situations where BLAS and OpenMP are called from the main Python thread.
-For
+> situations where BLAS and OpenMP are only called from the main Python thread.
+> Or, to be more accurate, `threadpoolctl` and BLAS/OpenMP APIs should only ever
-> example:
+> called from the same, single Python thread.
+For example:
 >
 > * When you're using it to configure a worker in a process pool, which then calls BLAS or OpenMP APIs directly in the main thread.
-> * A Jupyter notebook, where the BLAS or OpenMP APIs are being called from code running in the cell's thread.
+> * A Jupyter notebook, where the BLAS or OpenMP APIs are being called from code running in the cell's main thread.
 >
 > However, once you start calling BLAS or OpenMP APIs from another, new Python thread, the impact of the `threadpoolctl` limiting APIs will be very inconsistent.
 For more details and a plan to fix this, see https://github.com/joblib/threadpoolctl/issues/208